vidstack/player/apps/site/app/docs/[lib]/player/[1]getting-started/[1]installation/layout.md

 {% if_js_lib is="react" %}

-Next, import the icon:
+Next, import an icon:

 ```tsx {% copy=true %}
 import { PlayIcon } from '@vidstack/react/icons';
 ```

-Finally, use them like so:
+Finally, use it like so:

 ```tsx {% copy=true %}
 <PlayIcon size={40} />